Close Alert Banner

 • A red sign means there has been a closure.

 The sign must be posted right away at the main entrance to the spa, salon or studio, where it is visible to the public.
-Online inspection results on the portal provides real-time inspection and investigation results.
+Online inspection results provide real-time inspection and investigation results.

 Common questions and answers about disclosure.